NicoAN42/Dev-Apps/README.md

-# 🚀 Dev Apps by SOW 7
+# 🚀 Dev Apps by Nico Ardian from SOW 7

-**Dev Apps by SOW 7** is a curated collection of powerful desktop tools and automation scripts designed to simplify repetitive tasks, streamline workflows, and boost development productivity.
+**Dev Apps by Nico Ardian from SOW 7** is a curated collection of powerful desktop tools and automation scripts designed to simplify repetitive tasks, streamline workflows, and boost development productivity.

 ---